tksh164/aumid-stopgap-tools/README.md

 ## AppUserModelID form

-AppUserModelIDs should has the following form.
+AppUserModelIDs should have the following form.
 It can have no more than 128 characters and cannot contain spaces.
 Each section should be pascal-cased. `CompanyName` and `ProductName` should always be used, while the `SubProduct` and `VersionInformation` portions are optional.
 See [How to Form an Application-Defined AppUserModelID](https://learn.microsoft.com/en-us/windows/win32/shell/appids#how-to-form-an-application-defined-appusermodelid) to more details.

 ```
 CompanyName.ProductName[.SubProduct[.VersionInformation]]